Sampling#

 Loss of Information#

 Indeed, that’s not quite precise enough because we represent all complex number or irrational numbers by floating point numbers.
-Therefore, for complex number \(z = a + ib\),
+Therefore, for complex a number \(z = a + ib\),

 \[a, b \in \mathbb{Q}\]